commercetools/commercetools-subscriptions/docs/IntegrationGuide.md

 ## Sequence diagram

-This diagram contains all the interactions between participants frontend, commercetools subscriptions and commercetools platform.
+This diagram contains all the interactions between participants' frontend, commercetools subscriptions and commercetools platform.
 For frontend integration only the interactions noted with Step 1, Step 2 and Step 3 are required.

 ```mermaid
 sequenceDiagram